Entry Level SEO Tips

 Getting high quality backlinks is important because backlinks from high domain authority websites lends your website more credibility and helps you get higher search rankings.

-Not to mention, if your site is linked to from a popular website, you will likely get additional traffic from users who are already interested in your content.
+Not to mention, if your site is linked to from a popular website, you will likely see an organic traffic increase from users who are already interested in your content.

-Without a doubt, cultivating backlinks requires patience, strategy, and commitment.
+Without a doubt, cultivating backlinks requires patience, an SEO strategy, and commitment.

 And, without a doubt, Brian Dean from Backlinko has built one of the best SEO hubs on the planet, including innovative ways to get more backlinks.